vgkits/vanguard-cli/README.md

 pip3 install vgkits-vanguard
 ```

 ...to install the Vanguard Tools.
 Then all the commands below will be available.
+If you don't yet have Pip3 installed in your laptop, then [visit these instructions](https://vgkits.org/blog/pip3-howto/)

 ## Getting a Python Prompt on Vanguard with 'shell'